 Admittedly, the criteria to decide if an expense is capital or current is not black and white.

-If you purchase an older home and you renovation to get the house ready for rent immediately after you acquire the property, all costs incurred during that period, as small as painting the house, are considered capital expense.
+If you purchase an older home and you renovate to get the house ready for rent immediately after you acquire the property, all costs incurred during that period, from something as big as getting Lynchburg stamped concrete installed to as small as painting the house, are considered capital expense.

 Similarly, if you are planning to sell the house, but decide to spend some money to freshen up the house to get it ready for rent, all the costs incurred to get the house ready for sale, are considered capital expense.